 GNSS Clocks

 A GNSS clock is a generic name for a clock using satellite signals as its reference source.
 Each satellite constellation used for location services (such as the US’s GPS, the Russian Federation’s Global Navigation Satellite System (GLONASS), The European Union’s Galileo, and China’s BEIDOU) sends precise timing information to Earth from its on-board cesium clock.
 These signals are of Stratum-1 quality, though they are susceptible to jamming and signal modification.
-GNSS clocks have an on-device oscillator which is disciplined by the satellite signal and are able to perform a holdover function in the event of signal loss or receiver malfunction.
+A GNSS clock have an on-device oscillator that is disciplined by the satellite signal and is able to perform a holdover function in the event of signal loss or receiver malfunction.
 GNSS clocks receive precise ToD from the satellite signal, making them usable for both frequency and ToD.

 External Clocks